 The IEADB also fosters large-N analysis of questions of IEA effectiveness.
-It encourages examining variation across IEAs, not just across states and time, foregrounding questions of how IEA goals, obligations, and monitoring and response systems influence whether states alter their behavior (for example, Ringquist and Kostadinova 2005; Siegfried and Bernauer 2007).
-Kim compared members and non-members across MEAs and documented better performance from legally binding IEA's that promoted flexible decision-making (Kim 2014; Kim et al 2017).
+It encourages examining variation across IEAs, not just across states and time, foregrounding questions of how IEA goals, obligations, and monitoring and response systems influence whether states alter their behavior (e.g., Ringquist and Kostadinova 2005; Siegfried and Bernauer 2007).
+Kim compared members and nonmembers across MEAs and documented better performance from legally binding IEAs that promoted flexible decision-making (Kim 2014; Kim et al. 2017).
 Future research could assess the effects, rather than the determinants, of variation in IEA features mentioned in the previous paragraph (Böhmelt and Pilster 2010; Cirone and Urpelainen 2013).
 Analyses across hundreds of IEAs could disentangle the interplay and endogeneity among problem structure, IEA design, state characteristics, international context, and IEA effects (Mitchell 2009; von Stein 2005).
-Those results, in turn, could open up research on the "relative effectiveness" of IEAs to other IEAs, to private regimes among corporations, and to NGO campaigns, and how such effectiveness depends on context.
+Those results, in turn, could open up research on the "relative effectiveness" of IEAs to other IEAs, to private regimes among corporations, and to NGO campaigns and how such effectiveness depends on context.

-Going forward, the IEADB will seek make IEA coverage more comprehensive and current while building a repository of reliable data on IEAs that meets the research interests of scholars, practitioners, and students.
-One major goal is a systematic, multi-language, search of state environmental and foreign ministries to increase the IEADB's coverage of BEAs.
+Going forward, the IEADB will seek to make IEA coverage more comprehensive and current while building a repository of reliable data on IEAs that meets the research interests of scholars, practitioners, and students.
+One major goal is a systematic, multi-language search of state environmental and foreign ministries to increase the IEADB's coverage of BEAs.
 Another is keeping the IEADB more current by making identification and entry of new IEAs and membership data into the IEADB easier and more efficient.
-We also are developing procedures to include or link data to the IEADB, including codings of IEA design features, independent datasets such as the International Regimes Database, or datasets combining IEADB and other data (Breitmeier et al 2011).
-To foster investigation of IEA effectiveness, the IEADB is designing strategies for linking state-year behavioral and environmental data to relevant IEAs, such as catch data for fishery IEAs, harvest and population data for species IEAs, and emissions data for pollution IEAs.
+We are developing procedures to allow scholars to share relevant data (by providing hosting services on the IEADB or links to externally-hosted sites) including codings of IEA design features, independent data sets such as the International Regimes Database, or data sets combining IEADB and other data (Breitmeier et al. 2011).10 To foster investigation of IEA effectiveness, the IEADB is designing strategies for linking state-year behavioral and environmental data to relevant IEAs, such as catch data for fishery IEAs, harvest and population data for species IEAs, and emissions data for pollution IEAs.
+The IEADB will increasingly rely on crowdsourcing in these efforts as a way to improve the quality and depth of the IEADB's contents while fostering the research community's engagement with the IEADB.

-10 We are developing strategies so scholars can control the content, timing, and conditions for releasing data.
+^{10.} We are developing strategies so scholars can control the content, timing, and conditions for releasing data.